Further evidence on the benefits of pimavanserin

 In the UK, drugs that are available to treat hallucinations and delusions target a receptor for a chemical messenger on brain cells called dopamine.

-These drugs work well in Schizoprenia, but Parkinson’s and dementia with Lewy bodies cause the dopamine producing brain cells to be lost.
+These drugs work well in Schizophrenia, but Parkinson's and dementia with Lewy bodies cause the dopamine producing brain cells to be lost.
 This means the drugs are less effective and can have significant side effects.

 Pimavanserin has been specifically designed to treat hallucinations and delusions without worsening the motor symptoms of Parkinson's.
 It works by targeting 5HT2A receptors that respond to serotonin in the brain.